coder-rakibul/coder-rakibul/README.md

 ![I am Web Developer](https://scontent.fdac5-1.fna.fbcdn.net/v/t1.6435-9/188056732_531209117907282_4188679445402294322_n.jpg?_nc_cat=111&ccb=1-5&_nc_sid=19026a&_nc_ohc=9v2UcB3PClUAX8ThOm6&_nc_ht=scontent.fdac5-1.fna&oh=af2551481da18cf03ed0b2b4b070933f&oe=61992A7B)
 ## Hay, I'm Rakibul Islam 👋
 <p>
-👑 I am Web Developer Software Developer💻<br>
-🖊️ Love to write code <br>
+👑 I am a professional web developer and software developer💻<br> 🖊️ Love to write code <br>
 🎤 Like to share my knowledge </p>

 ![Profile views](https://gpvc.arturio.dev/shikder-md-rakibul-islam)

-I am Web Developer Software Developer.💻 Who is passionate about making error-free websites with 100% client satisfaction.
+I am a professional web developer and software developer.💻 Who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 Over the past years, I created 100s of websites for my clients.
 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with JavaScript but some technologies I enjoy working with include Python, Go lang as well as PHP.

 ## 👨‍💻 Skills & Experiance:
 ✅ HTML5 / CSS3 / SASS / Bootstrap <br>